 Local Government CEOs

-Evan King – CEO, Hepburn Shire Council
+Bradley Thomas – Chief Executive Officer, Hepburn Shire Council

-Rob Croxford – CEO, Moorabool Shire Council
+Derek Madden – Chief Executive Officer, Moorabool Shire Council

-Jim Nolan – CEO, Pyrenees Shire Council
+Jim Nolan – Chief Executive Officer, Pyrenees Shire Council

-Jim Nolan was appointed CEO of Pyrenees Shire Council in December 2014.
+Jim was appointed Chief Executive Officer (CEO) with Pyrenees Shire Council in December 2014.
 He has 25 years’ experience in local government at Glenelg, Southern Grampians and Northern Grampians.
 Jim has experience across infrastructure, project delivery, community and economic development.

 As CEO, Jim is responsible for the day-to-day operations of Council, the delivery of the Council Plan and the implementation of Council decisions.
 Jim also has direct responsibility for economic development and communications.